-AI and robotics can help offset this trend, at least to some extent (Kozul-Wright, 2016).
-This growing concern about premature deindustrialization in emerging and developing countries will require new growth models: "because skilled jobs are substantially less susceptible to automation, the best hope for developing and emerging economies alike is to upskill their workforce" (Frey et al., 2016).
+AI and robotics can help offset this trend, at least to some extent [53].
+This growing concern about premature deindustrialization in emerging and developing countries will require new growth models: "because skilled jobs are substantially less susceptible to automation, the best hope for developing and emerging economies alike is to upskill their workforce" [31].

-It is also important to keep in mind that AI can be used for negative purposes, either intentionally or unintentionally, e.g., by fomenting religious, ethnic, social, and political divisions through deep fake misinformation (Besaw and Filitz, 2019), the lack of democratization in AI, including implicit and explicit bias in the data that are used to train the AI models.
+It is also important to keep in mind that AI can be used for negative purposes, either intentionally or unintentionally, e.g., by fomenting religious, ethnic, social, and political divisions through deep fake misinformation [15], the lack of democratization in AI, including implicit and explicit bias in the data that are used to train the AI models.

 For concrete examples of this danger, consider the following.
-Buolamwini et al.'s (Buolamwini and Gebru, 2018) evaluation of bias in automated facial analysis algorithms and datasets with respect to phenotypic subgroups showed an uneven distribution of skin colors in datasets.
+Buolamwini et al.'s [18] evaluation of bias in automated facial analysis algorithms and datasets with respect to phenotypic subgroups showed an uneven distribution of skin colors in datasets.
 The datasets were overwhelmingly composed of lighter-skinned subjects with 79.6% for IJB-A and 86.2% for Adience.
 Upon the evaluation of three commercial gender classification systems (Microsoft, IBM, and Face++) using a corrected and representative dataset, results showed that darker-skinned females are the most mis-classified group with error rates of up to 34.7%.
 The maximum error rate for lighter-skinned males was 0.8%.

-Wilson et al. (2019) showed that object detection systems like those used in autonomous vehicles had uniformly poorer accuracy (5% less accurate) when detecting pedestrians with darker skin types.
+Wilson et al. [89] showed that object detection systems like those used in autonomous vehicles had uniformly poorer accuracy (5% less accurate) when detecting pedestrians with darker skin types.
 This is a serious issue for autonomous driving in Africa.
 Unfair decisions have also been experienced in search engines.
-Search algorithms (e.g. Google) have also been noted in (Noble, 2018) for reproducing and reinforcing social stereotyping and racism among the minority groups.
+Search algorithms (e.g. Google) have also been noted in [67] for reproducing and reinforcing social stereotyping and racism among the minority groups.

-COMPAS is a proprietary tool used to assess the probability of recidivism (Brennan and Dieterich, 2018).
-However, there are concerns about COMPAS being discriminatory (Hamilton, 2019).
-Larson et al. (2016) disclosed that the COMPAS algorithm produces recidivism risk assessments that are attributed with higher false positive rate and much lower false negative rates for darker-skinned defendants compared to light-skinned defendants.
+COMPAS is a proprietary tool used to assess the probability of recidivism [17].
+However, there are concerns about COMPAS being discriminatory [36].
+Larson et al. [54] disclosed that the COMPAS algorithm produces recidivism risk assessments that are attributed with higher false positive rate and much lower false negative rates for darker-skinned defendants compared to light-skinned defendants.
 These instances have negative impact on the perception of trust and confidence of Africans, which in turn, affect the adoption of such technologies especially when they are not developed locally.

 Despite all these potential downsides, AI still comes with promising advantages.
 In the guise of digital forensics and cybersecurity, it assists in identifying misinformation.
 It also assists in healthcare administration, business, and education.
-As we saw in Section 3, and as we will see in the next section, Africa can harness the many upsides of AI, especially through education.
+As we saw in Sect.
+3, and as we will see in the next section, Africa can harness the many upsides of AI, especially through education.